- I haven't been in school for a long time. Do I really need transcripts from every college or university I ever attended?

 - Can I get transfer credit for courses taken somewhere else?

 - Who decides where I will do my field work?

 - Does the GCSW have a part-time or evening/weekend program?

-- Can you tell me more about the specializations you offer?
+- Can you tell me more about the concentrations and specializations you offer?